gravity-ui/uikit/src/components/Divider/README.md

 ### Orientation

-To control the orientation of the `Divider`, use the `orientation` property.
+Use the `direction` property to manage the `Divider` orientation.
 The default orientation is `horizontal`.

 #### Horizontal